RPC for Snowflake in Secret Server

 The distributed engine checks for RPC every 300 seconds.
 If the heartbeat state remains in Pending for longer than 300 seconds, confirm that the site has an operational distributed engine by accessing Settings > Sites and engines.

-To verify the status of the heartbeat processes, navigate to Settings > Heartbeat Log.
+To verify the status of the heartbeat processes, Search for Heartbeat Log.

 6. Navigate to the Remote password changing tab and select Edit for the RPC/Autochange section.